Linking with policy

 During this year’s election, all major political parties in the UK set demanding strategic objectives in their manifestos for R&D and for science in particular.
 Science and innovation were seen as central to a successful government.
 Perhaps not surprisingly, this was a theme that was echoed through three separate events that I attended recently.

 Representing the Babraham Institute at Parliamentary Links Day (https://www.rsb.org.uk/policy/policy-events/parliamentary-links-day was a personal highlight for me.
 This is an annual event organised by the Royal Society of Biology on behalf of the scientific community to strengthen dialogue with Parliament, and to provide MPs with a more rounded understanding of the scientific issues we face.
 The theme of this year’s event was ‘UK Science and Global Opportunities’.
 It was a popular event given the topic but also thanks to the panellists sharing their views and taking questions from the floor.
 Sir John Kingman (UKRI), Rt Hon John Bercow MP and Jo Johnson MP praised the world-class science of the UK but encouraged us not to be complacent.
 Jo Johnson recognized that “the UK is not as good at commercialising research as we could be”.
 The challenges of BREXIT were acknowledged but the overwhelming message from the panel was that “the UK has to remain the go-to place for science and innovation”.
 The call to action for the audience was clear; strong links are needed between government, parliament, academia and business in order for us to remain open and attractive to collaboration and we all have a part to play in that.
-You can read the RSB news story or listen to it in full on SoundCloud.

 Taking a more academic focused view of policy engagement, the Centre for Science and Policy conference looked at “How academia can contribute to the work of government”.
 Sir Chris Wormald (Dept of Health) spoke about the balance of speed vs depth when it comes to the need for academic engagement in policy and also the formal vs informal approaches of engagement.
 Michael Wakelam and I attended a session on ‘Life Sciences, strategy and growth’ which provided key insights from AstraZeneca, Rand EUROPE and the Royal Society on priorities for government, public opinion on research as well as the role of industry in engaging with government.
 This event, as with Parliamentary Links Day, connected us to key players in the policy space.